 To remove traditional style scaffold sheeting, the ‘bungees’ have to be untied from the scaffolding one by one.
 If the sheeting is to be re-used or recycled then the bungees will also have to removed from the sheeting one by one.

 Scaffold shrinkwrap sheeting is much faster to remove.
 By cutting parallel to the scaffold tube at each point where the scaffold shrink wrap has been welded around the scaffold tube along the weld.
 We normally estimate that one man should be able to remove, bale and load into a van about 300 square metres of shrink wrap sheeting per day.
-You can view a video of the shrinkwrap removal process here [Link to a video].
-The speed of removal is even more noticeable where the shrink wrap sheeting is being used as a temporary roof cover.
+You can view a video of the shrink wrap removal process here.
 Instead of unclipping and removing individual tin sheets, the shrink wrap can be cut off in sections, and bundled for recycling.

 In part 1 of this article we have examined the upfront costs of creating temporary weather protection or environmental containment, namely; The cost of the scaffold sheeting materials, the cost of labour to fit the sheeting and the cost to remove the scaffold sheeting once the project is complete.